 In addition to these core characteristics, Newman Civic Fellow nominees must also meet the following eligibility criteria:

-- Student must be enrolled and attending Swarthmore College during spring 2019, and enrolled for the duration of the 2019-2020 academic year (juniors, sophomores, or first years).
+Student must be enrolled at Swarthmore College during spring 2024, and enrolled for the duration of the 2024-2025 academic year (juniors, sophomores, or first years).

 Preference is given to students from backgrounds traditionally underrepresented in higher education.